cherkavi/cheat-sheet/drill.md

 -- with functions
 to_char(to_timestamp(my_column), 'yyyy-MM-dd HH:mm:ss')
 to_number(concat('0', mycolumn),'#')

+-- local filesystem
+SELECT filename, sku FROM dfs.`/home/projects/dataset/kagle-data-01` where sku is not null;
+SELECT filename, sku FROM dfs.root.`/kagle-data-01` where sku is not null

 ```
 !!! important: you should avoid colon ':' symbol in path ( explicitly or implicitly with asterix )